RIKEN-RCCS/lens3/doc/user-guide.md

 ## S3 Client Access Example

-The following example shows an access to an endpoint using the AWS CLI.
+The following example shows accessing an endpoint using the AWS CLI.
 An access-key pair can be obtained by Lens3 Web-API.
-Lens3 works only with the signature algorithm v4, and it is specified as "s3v4".
+Lens3 only works with the signature algorithm v4, and it is specified as "s3v4".

 ```
 $ cat ~/.aws/config